rsmenon/MATLink/README.md

 ###JIT accelerator

-The JIT accelerator does not work for commands submitted using `MEvaluate` on Windows (at least on R2013a).
+The JIT accelerator does not work for commands submitted using `MEvaluate` on Windows (as of R2013a).
 This means that the same MATLAB program may run much faster when submitted using `MScript` than when using `MEvaluate`.
-However, the performance difference will only be significant for certain types of code, and is usually non-existent simple commands.
-Scripts and functions called from `MEvaluate` will perform fast, and vectorized code is not affected much by the JIT.
-The only case when you can expect bad performance from `MEvaluate` is if you submit a longer piece of non-vectorized code which heavily relies on loops (`for`, `while`).
+However, the performance difference will only be significant for certain types of code, and is usually non-existent when using simple commands.
+Scripts or functions defined in .m files *will* still use the JIT accelerator when called from `MEvaluate`, and vectorized code is not affected much by the JIT.
+The only case when you can expect bad performance from `MEvaluate` is if you submit a longer piece of non-vectorized code which heavily relies on loops (`for`, `while`, etc.).

 Example of the type of code that will be affected by the lack of acceleration (it relies on explicit loops):